Skip to Main Content

 Featured

-A student loan servicer is a company or organization that manages your repayment, collecting and processing student loan payments or helping you enroll in the right plan.
+At the end of fiscal year 2024, 3.8 million calls were received across all federal student loan servicer call centers, according to Federal Student Aid data.
+A student loan servicer is a company or organization that manages your repayment, collects and processes student loan payments, or helps you enroll in the right plan.
 As a federal student loan borrower, you don’t get to choose your loan servicer.
 Instead, the U.S. Department of Education (ED) assigns one to you.

 If you’ve just graduated and have yet to make loan payments, you may not know what company manages them.
 Or, while your loans were in deferment or forbearance, you may have forgotten.